Calder\'{o}n-Zygmund estimates for double phase problems with matrix weights: Introduction

+With $\mathbb{M}={\rm I}_n$, Zhikov introduced in \cite{Z1, Z2, MR1350506} the double-phase problem, motivated by the modeling of strongly anisotropic materials, elasticity, homogenization, and the Lavrentiev phenomenon.
+In particular, the sharp threshold

+is linked to the absence of the Lavrentiev phenomenon and serves as a necessary regularity condition for achieving optimal results such as gradient H\"{o}lder continuity and Calder\'{o}n-Zygmund estimates.
+These aspects were rigorously developed in a series of foundational works \cite{BCM, BOh1, CM1, CM2, CM3, MR3985927, MR2076158}, which have significantly influenced subsequent research; see, for example, \cite{BB1, HO1, MR4897661, MR4627284, MR4926894, MR4693679, BM1, DM1, MR2058167, MR4361836, MR4258791}.

+The purpose of this paper is to establish a Calder\'on-Zygmund type theory for the matrix-weighted double phase problems.
+More precisely, we prove that for every $\gamma>1$, the following implication

-for any $\gamma>1$ in the problem \eqref{0000} with $\M={\rm{Id}}_n$.
-A notable contribution of the paper \cite{MR3985927} is a detailed treatment of the borderline case in particular concerning the absence of the Lavrentiev phenomenon in the context of the Calder\'{o}n-Zygmund theory for nonuniformly elliptic problems.
-Indeed the assertion \eqref{c-z-1} was proved under the assumption $\frac{q}{p}<1+\frac{\alpha}{n}$ in earlier work \cite{CM3}.
+holds with quantitative dependence on $\Lambda$ and $|\log \M|_{\mathrm{BMO}}$.
+When $\M={\rm{I}}_n$, this was proved in \cite{MR3985927,CM3}.
+Especially, a notable contribution of the paper \cite{MR3985927} is a detailed treatment of the borderline case in particular concerning the absence of the Lavrentiev phenomenon in the context of the Calder\'{o}n-Zygmund theory for nonuniformly elliptic problems.
+Indeed the assertion was proved under the assumption $\frac{q}{p}<1+\frac{\alpha}{n}$ in earlier work \cite{CM3}.
 Based on the approach considered in \cite{CM3}, the authors of \cite{MR3985927} successfully handled the borderline case by employing an improved analytic technique of fractional estimates developed in \cite{CM1}.
+We generalize this framework by incorporating nontrivial matrix weights, thereby capturing a broader class of anisotropic behaviors.
+The models with variable matrix weights have typically been studied in single phase problems $(a\equiv0)$, where small $|\log \M|_{\mathrm{BMO}}$ or Muckenhoupt weights are used to obtain quantitative estimates in both linear and nonlinear cases, see, for instance, \cite{MR4410267,MR4629762,BCL,BY1,MR4926899,MR3900368}.
+Building on these developments, the present work bridges these lines of research by treating the full double phase structure with a variable matrix weight.